cover-me/qtplot/README.md

 	from qtplot import qtplot
 	qtplot.main()

-Assuming the file you created names 'qt_plot.py' and WinPython-32bit-2.7.9.5 is used, open "WinPython Command Prompt.exe" and execute:
+Assuming the file you created names 'qt_plot-YYMMDD.py' and WinPython-32bit-2.7.9.5 is used, open "WinPython Command Prompt.exe" and execute:

 	cd [directory]
-	pyinstaller --hidden-import vispy.app.backends._pyqt4 --add-data qtplot\colormaps;qtplot\colormaps --noconsole qt_plot.py
+	pyinstaller --hidden-import vispy.app.backends._pyqt4 --add-data qtplot\colormaps;qtplot\colormaps --noconsole qt_plot-YYMMDD.py

 Replace [directory] with the path of your qtplot project folder.

+If pyinstaller has not been installed for WinPython-32bit-2.7.9.5, run `easy_install pip==20` to upgrade pip, then run `pip install pyinstaller==3.3` to install pyinstaller (newer or older versions seem not work on Windows 11 with python 2.7).
+Try a different computer if it does not work, this is very tricky.

 Sometimes the excutable may fail to run on a computer because of missing init.tcl and .tk files.
 Click [here](https://stackoverflow.com/questions/42180492/pyinstaller-fails-on-windows-7-cant-find-a-usable-init-tcl) for a solution (I prefer copying the missing file manually).